 Additional units of embellishment items are also out of scope of this targeted assessment.
-For example, while playgrounds were included in CP21 (2016), the plan did not include any playgrounds in Reserve 994.
-We consider that the playgrounds that were in CP21 (2016) are in scope for this review, but not the additional playground in Reserve 994.
+For example, the council's revised costs include 12 tennis courts in Reserve 1006, but CP21 (2016) only included 7 tennis courts in Reserve 1006.
+We consider that the 7 tennis courts that were in CP21 (2016) are in scope for this review, but not the additional 5 tennis courts as these were not included in CP21 (2016).